From start to finish: Tips for a successful locums assignment

 What to do during the assignment

-Here are a few tips and tricks Dr. Sloan’s picked up along the way to help your assignment run smoothy.
+Here are a few tips and tricks Dr. Sloan has picked up along the way to help your assignment run smoothly.

 When you arrive

-If there’s one thing Dr. Sloan has learned over the past 14 years of working locums, it’s to be prepared.
+If there’s one thing Dr. Sloan has learned in her nearly two decades of working locums, it’s to be prepared.
 She likes to get to an assignment a day or two early to get ready for her first day.
 She’ll map out and drive the route to the facility, even driving alternate routes in case there’s traffic.
-She also likes to drive around the hospital and, before COVID, would go inside and walk around to get the lay of the land.
+She likes to drive around the hospital and walk around inside to get the lay of the land.

-She also recommends contacting your locums recruiter to make sure your paperwork is finalized, reaching out to the hospital contact to let them know you’ve arrived, and making sure you don’t need to bring anything your first day.
+She also recommends contacting your locums recruiter to ensure your paperwork is finalized, reaching out to the hospital contact to let them know you’ve arrived, and making sure you don’t need to bring anything.

 “I also give them the hotel number and the room number I’m in because there's been places that the cell service was horrible and they couldn't reach me on my cell phone,” she adds.